Smukanec/Jarvik_U/README.md

 public files.
 Set the `MEMORY_DIR` or `KNOWLEDGE_DIR` environment variables to override these default locations.

 Authentication tokens persist in `memory/tokens.json` so sessions survive restarts.
 Tokens expire after seven days by default; set the `TOKEN_LIFETIME_DAYS` environment variable to change this period.
+Invalid values revert to the default.

 The similarity threshold for vector search defaults to `0.7`.
 You can tweak how strictly queries match the knowledge base by setting the `RAG_THRESHOLD`